 Petrified Forest of Lesbos | Protected Natural Monument

-Isolated plant fossils can be found in many other parts of the island, including the villages of Molyvos, Polichnitos, Plomari and Akrasi.
+Isolated plant fossils can be also found in the villages of Molyvos, Polichnitos, Plomari and Akrasi.

 The Petrified Forest reveals significant information about the climatic conditions, the environmental conditions and the paleoflora conditions of those times, 20 million years before.
 The area was a forest with walnuts, cinammon trees, platanus, oaks and more.

 The protected area of the Petrified Forest includes:

 1) The Natural History Museum in the village Sigri, with its excellent impressive collection of plants.

 2) The Petrified Forest Park in Bali Alonia.